agnlt64/PPI/README.md

 ```

 ## How to use it
-Here is the sunyax to make a query:
+Here is the syntax to make a query:
 ```
+# if you know the name of the params
 function_name(param1, param2, param3)
+function name (param1, param2, param3)
+# if you don't know the name of the params, but you know how many params the function accepts
+function_name(_, _, _)
+# if you know nothing but the name
+function_name(*)
 ```
-Note that the function name does not need to be underscore-separated, it will be correctly formatted by the application.
-If you don't know the names of the parameters, you can use the `_` operator: `function(_, _)`.
-The application will return all the functions that match the given name and the number of parameters.
-If you don't know the number of parameters, you can use the `*` operator: `function(*)`.
-The application will return all the functions with a matching name.
+Note that the name does not have to be super accurate, the application will return the matching names according to the Levenshtein distance.
+The spacing is not important because all the inputs are formatted in the same way.

 ## Levenshtein distance tests
 In the `levenshtein/__init__.py` file, there are some tests to confirm that the algorithm is implemented properly.
 See `levenshtein/big_ass_words.txt` for more details about the tested words.